dafrose-bajaro/analytics-repo/README.md

 Linking precipitation and dengue cases in selected Philippine cities to find trends and insights.

 ## Key files
+- **Dockerfile** creates a Docker image to prepare the environment, install dependencies, and set configurations for the workflow to function.
 - **.gitignore** defines files to exclude from Git tracking.
 It uses a Python template and ignores Windows files and the data folder.
 - **.pre-commit-config.yaml** automates linting, formatting, and validation.
 It includes the following repos: (a) ruff-pre-commit, (b) sqlfluff, (c) jupytext, and (d) pre-commit hooks.
 - **README.md** provides an overview of the repository: it's purpose, structure, and instructions for setup.